 A retainer is paid instead of the standard allowances and fees that you'd expect to receive while looking after a child, so that you have some income.

-If a young person is sent to stay with you on an emergency basis because they aren't safe at home due to an incident or aggression, because there's a child protection issue or if their parents need to stay in hospital, you will get the usual allowances and fees offered to all foster parents for the duration of their stay.
+For example, If a young person is sent to stay with you on an emergency basis because they aren't safe at home, you will get the usual allowances and fees offered to all foster parents for the duration of their stay.

 Respite fostering is where you look after a child for a short time, to help them and their families.